mia-platform/documentation/docs/release-notes/platform_10-6-0_releasenotes.md

 #### Feature Preview for PaaS users

-Console PaaS users can now decide to try out some of our newest features that are still under development from a dedicated modal.
+Console PaaS users can now decide to try out some of our newest features that are still under development simply by enambling them from a dedicated modal.
-This functionality can be accessed by clicking the `Feature Preview` item inside the dropdown menu that appears when hovering over the user avatar.
+This functionality can be accessed from the Launchbar by clicking on the `Feature Preview` item inside the dropdown menu that appears when hovering over the user avatar.

 ![Feature Preview Modal - Feature Preview modal with some features enabled](./img/10.6/feature-preview.png)